ssurucu/SWE544_2015Fall_Project2/README.md

 6) Commit:c60aa36 11/01/2016 - Server is picking up number from the numbers list and returns it.
 Client side command is available now, for testing protocol rules

-8) Commit:68f350a 12/01/2016 - Broadcast message in server has been defined.
+7) Commit:68f350a 12/01/2016 - Broadcast message in server has been defined.
 Server-multiple client messaging added

+8) Commit:6805e9c 12/01/2016 - Server side now has two threads for incoming-outgoing messages.

-7) Commit:        12/01/2016 - Server side now has two threads for incoming-outgoing messages.
+9) Commit:        12/01/2016 - Client side now has two threads for incoming-outgoing messages.